hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 This project follows a layered data platform architecture:

-**Raw Data → ETL → Data Warehouse → SQL Analytics → Forecasting → Insights**
+**Raw Data → Data Foundation → Data Warehouse → Analytics → Forecasting → Insights**

 Each layer has a clear responsibility and separation of concerns.